CleverRaven/Cataclysm-DDA/doc/MONSTERS.md

 # MONSTERS

-Monsters include not just zombies, but fish, dogs, moose, Mi-gos, and manhacks.
+Monsters include not just zombies, but fish, dogs, moose, Mi-gos, manhacks, and even stationary installations like turrets.
 They are defined in JSON objects with "type" set to "MONSTER":

 ```JSON
 {